jo-hoe/website-webhook/README.md

 # Website Webhook

-Watches a website, sending a request in case the website changed.
+Scrapes a website, sending a request in case the website updated.
 Still work in progress.

 ## Configuration